 Retargeting campaign performance depends on routing your target audience to the app, which contains the optimal experience.
 These users have invested in their relationship with your brand by downloading the app—taking them to the mobile web undermines this.
 In fact, taking consumers to the web not only fails to meet consumer expectations, but also introduces challenges to effective attribution and measurement of the campaign.
 If a given consumer starts on or lands on the web and then converts in the app or on the web, those events can be hard to link together, leading to under-reporting on campaign performance and incorrect budget allocation decisions.

-One way marketers and retargeting networks can solve these customer experience and attribution issues is to avoid wrapping links with click tracking domains, particularly for in-app advertising inventory, because link wrapping “breaks” the linking functionality into the app and will take the user to the mobile web instead.
+One way marketers and retargeting networks can solve these customer experience and attribution issues is to avoid wrapping links with click measuring domains, particularly for in-app advertising inventory, because link wrapping “breaks” the linking functionality into the app and will take the user to the mobile web instead.

 Customer experience and attribution have to be viewed as complementary—solving for one enhances the other.
 Branch provides a robust deep linking platform that enables marketers to provide optimal user experiences within retargeting campaigns.
-Earlier this week, we announced our new People-based Attribution engine to equip mobile brands with an attribution solution that truly ties together the entire digital journey of their consumers.
+Earlier this week, we announced our new Attribution engine to equip mobile brands with an attribution solution that truly ties together the entire digital journey of their consumers.

 As you increasingly turn to mobile retargeting to drive revenue this holiday season, we encourage you to ask your ad network partners whether they wrap links, and to ensure you’re checking the performance of campaigns across devices and across OS’s prior to launch.
 The links you use should deliver optimal customer experiences, and should provide you with insights to effectively measure the impact of your campaigns, no matter what fluid path your consumers take on their way to purchasing.